Orientation Leader FAQs

 Each stage of the application process is required.
 There are several time slots that hopefully will work with your schedule.
 If not, we encourage you to consider applying for the Orientation Leader role in a future year.

-No. Just like most professional or leadership role interviews, you will not be privy to the questions before arriving to either the Group or Individual Interview.
+No. Just like most professional or leadership role interviews, you will not be privy to the questions before arriving to the Individual Interview.
 However, generally speaking, you can expect to be ready to share why you are interested in the Orientation Leader position, why you believe you are qualified, and how you connect with the Office of Orientation’s main mission and vision and the seven (7) Orientation Leader Competencies.

 For all interviews, we suggest arriving 10 to 15 minutes before your scheduled time.